1razvan/ISS-CW2/Kai_List.md

-# Kai's list of CLarification
+# Kai's list of Clarification

 ## Context